Album on Bandcamp

 The Songs of Foundation:

 Bots On the Brain is influenced by the merging of human and artificial intelligence (coincidentally and partially employed in the composition of some of the songs), with emphasis on the relentless march of human-robotic intelligence, for better or worse.
-The string section in the drop climax reflects the human side reaching out for resolution.

 Early AM is a semi-low-fidelity, foggy mood piece squarely in the Chill genre, reflecting the dreamy late/early hours before a bad upcoming hangover.

 Build blends a syncopated rhythm section and synthesizer segments composed about 25 years ago with an overlay of gradually mounting electronic sensibilities and complimentary mood tracks.
 The 35-year old Korg M1 keyboard employed and recorded on the original composition is used in this recording, including an alternative sitar preset and melody.
-As with Forth, the title and content of this song is reflective of the three-EP/album vision, Foundation, Rise and Capstone: We build, grow, look forward and backward, and accumulate as we go along.
+As with Forth, the title and content of this song is reflective of the three-album vision, Foundation, Rise and Capstone: We build, grow, look forward and backward, and accumulate as we go along.
 Not an original or earth-shattering impression, but definitely a universal one.

 Whatever That Was is a shamelessly adolescent, uptempo, trance/rave/EDM romp, with a brief drop climax.
 Also perfect for exercise videos, remixes and perhaps even monster movies.